CRO receives regular requests from Companies to treat annual return signature pages lost or delayed in the post as received on time.

 If you are a member of the DX mail network you can ensure next day delivery by using DX’s Express Registered Post.
 The DX numbers for the CRO are:

-Alternatively, presenters can hand deliver to the CRO's Public Office at 14 Parnell Square where you will be provided with a receipt for your documents.
+Alternatively, presenters can hand deliver to the CRO's Public Office at Gloucester Place Lower, Dublin 1 where you will be provided with a receipt for your documents.
 The Public Office is open from 9.30am to 4.30pm and is less busy in the morning time.

 Fully electronic filing of an annual return is now possible - the documents can be signed and certified by means of ROS online signing certificates, paid for by CRO Customer Account or Credit/Debit card and financial statements uploaded to the B1 as a PDF attachment.

 This removes the risk associated with posting entirely as these documents do not need to be posted but will be listed for processing as soon as the accounts are uploaded.

 However, in light of the very serious consequences of late filing (ie penalties and loss of audit exemption), CRO exhorts companies not to leave it to the last day to submit your B1 on-line as there is a risk that a temporary issue with your PC, your broadband service, web browser or server could prevent you from completing the filing on time.